openvar/variantValidator/docs/MANUAL.md

 ```

 The values in capitals must be replaced for VariantValidator to run, see below for more details.

+**Standard formats for configuration**

+*Update the dates of each database build to match the version you downloaded*

+- mysql database version e.g. vvdb_2022_04 (update the data to the latest build to match your download)
+- vvSeqRepo [VERSION/master] e.g. VV_SR_2022_02/master
+- VVTA database version e.g. vvta_2022_02

 **This script can also be used to uodate your configuration at a later date**